How the HESS J1731-347 event could be explained using $\bf{K^{-}}$ condensation: Introduction

 At densities near that of normal nuclear matter, the behavior of the EoS is well-constrained both from a theoretical and experimental aspect.
 In this low density region, the EoS is predominately governed by hadrons (neutrons and protons), with additional contributions arising from leptons, such as electrons and muons.
 As densities increase, the behavior of NS matter becomes less understood and one plausible scenario is the onset of strangeness, manifesting as a boson condensate, including particles such as pions or kaons~\cite{Brown-1992,Thorsson-1994}.
 Emphasizing to kaons, the strong interaction of negatively charged kaons with the nuclear medium, may sufficiently reduce their effective mass in a way that a boson may replace electrons as the neutralizing agent in charge neutral matter~\cite{Brown-1992,Thorsson-1994,Glendenning-1998}.
 The charge neutrality condition in NSs favors a kaon condensation because the neutrons at the top of the Fermi sea decay into protons and electrons.
 As a result, when the electron chemical potential matches the effective kaon mass, the kaons appear into the zero momentum state for conserving the charge neutrality.

 Kaon condensation in NSs has been a subject of significant interest in the study of dense matter.
-The initial purpose for a kaon condensation was the existence of a mechanism that lowers sufficiently the energy of dense nuclear matter, making it energetically favorable for kaons to form a Bose-Einstein condensate at extreme densities.
+The initial purpose for a kaon condensation was the existence of a mechanism that sufficiently lowers the energy of dense nuclear matter, making it energetically favorable for kaons to form a Bose-Einstein condensate at extreme densities.
 In this field, Kaplan and Nelson~\cite{Kaplan-1986} suggested that the attraction between nucleons and kaons could lead to a kaon condensation at high densities, resulting to a possible softening on the EoS by reducing its maximum mass.
-Later on, Brown \textit{et al.}~\cite{Brown-1992} proposed a new mechanism based on the decay of energetic electrons to kaons and on the nuclear symmetry energy without requiring ab initio pion condensation and additionally, a few years later, Brown \textit{et al.}~\cite{Brown-1994} explored further the idea and connected the kaons with possible consequences on stellar collapse with the formation of compact ``nuclear stars" or light-mass black holes.
-Following studies by Thorsson \textit{et al.}\cite{Thorsson-1994} examined the effects of a kaon condensation on the bulk properties of NSs.
-More recently, Glendenning and Schaffner-Bielich~\cite{Glendenning-1998} introduced models that incorporated kaon condensates within a relativistic mean field (RMF) framework, showing that the presence of kaons could lead to mixed phases in NS cores, where hadrons coexist with kaon condensates.
-Moreover, kaon condensate with additional degrees of freedom, such as hyperons and $\Delta$-resonances, under the influence of strongly magnetized dense matter was studied in Refs.~\cite{PhysRevC.105.015807,PhysRevC.107.035807,SEDRAKIAN2023104041}.
-The appearance of kaons is also studied in the framework of Skyrme models by Adam \textit{et al.}~\cite{PhysRevD.107.074007}.
-Finally, Sharifi \textit{et al.}~\cite{Sharifi_2021} considered a kaon condensation in binary NS mergers and studied the bulk properties of the stars.
+Later on, Brown \textit{et al.}~\cite{Brown-1992} proposed a new mechanism based on the decay of energetic electrons to kaons and on the nuclear symmetry energy without requiring ab initio pion condensation.
+Specifically, the authors found that the pion condensate was needed only to generate a finite chemical potential, introduced to maintain charge neutrality.
+As a result, in systems where the chemical potential is inherently large, a negatively charged kaon condensation could occur even without the presence of pions.
+This scenario is particularly relevant for neutron stars, where $\beta$-equilibrium leads to a high chemical potential, reaching hundreds of MeV in dense NS matter.
+A few years later, Brown \textit{et al.}~\cite{Brown-1994} expanded upon this idea, linking kaons to potential implications for stellar collapse and the formation of compact ``nuclear stars" or low-mass black holes.
+Subsequently, Thorsson \textit{et al.}~\cite{Thorsson-1994} investigated the effects of kaon condensation on the bulk properties of neutron stars.
+More recently, Glendenning and Schaffner-Bielich~\cite{Glendenning-1998} introduced models incorporating kaon condensates within a relativistic mean field (RMF) framework, demonstrating that kaons may give rise to mixed phases in neutron star cores, where hadrons coexist with kaon condensates.

+Additionally, kaon condensate with additional degrees of freedoms, such as hyperons and $\Delta$-resonances, and the effects of strongly magnetized dense matter, have been explored in Refs.~\cite{PhysRevD.103.063004,PhysRevC.105.015807,PhysRevC.107.035807,SEDRAKIAN2023104041}.
+The presence of kaons has also been investigated within the Skyrme model framework by Adam \textit{et al.}~\cite{PhysRevD.107.074007}.
+Finally, Sharifi \textit{et al.}~\cite{Sharifi_2021} examined kaon condensation in neutron stars, analyzing its impact on bulk properties in relation to binary NS mergers.